 Is it that time again!
 That’s right boys and girls, it is roundup time!
-We are excited to have Fikkle and Sylus from For The Horde joining us as our Twisted Blog next episode.
-If there are any burning questions you would like to ask them, feel free to send them in!
+We are excited to have Mania the creator of Petopia and Mania’s Arcania joining us as our Twisted Blog next episode.
+If there are any burning questions you would like to ask her, feel free to send them in!
 Here are a few posts you may have missed!

 Hay to Munch on: